 Remember……in France they drive on the wrong side of the road 😉

 Other than fuel costs and buying road snacks, you will need to factor in the cost of paying for toll roads.
 Toll roads are the fastest way of driving to Morzine and rarely have traffic problems.
-There are lots of aires to stop at for a rest along these major roads.
-The route from Calais to Morzine costs about €145 in tolls according to Viamichellin.
+There are lots of Aires (these are free parking areas along motorway routes, usually with picnic tables and a toilet block) to stop at for a rest along these major roads.
+The route from Calais to Morzine costs about €70 (one way) in tolls, according to Viamichellin.

-You can get a Sanef toll tag when you book your Eurotunnel ticket.
+A toll tag allows non-stop travel through the toll booths in France.
 You put the tag in your windscreen and as you approach the barrier, the tag beeps and the barrier lifts before you stop.
 The toll tag automatically charges your account for each peage you drive through.
 A big advantage of having a toll tag is that you don’t get stuck in the queue at the peage.
 Also, if you are traveling alone in a right-hand drive car, you don’t have to lean across or jump out and run around.

-There is a €10 application fee, a €2 charge for every month you use it, and a small annual management fee.
+Generally there is a €10 application fee for the tag, and a small monthly charge for each month you use it (usually €2-€5), and a nomimal annual management fee.
 If you are thinking about getting one, you need to consider how much use it will get to justify these costs.

 For traveling the long distance to Morzine, or if you visit several times a year then it’s probably a worthwhile investment.

 Checklist For Driving Through France Now the UK Has Left the EU